-There is no cap on the amount of funding that can be requested (although please take the IRS Public Support Test into consideration when determining your request).
+There is no cap on the amount of funding that can be requested.
 Please note that the need for funding should be directly connected to the current public health crisis and providing direct services to individuals in our communities.

 Applications received by the 1st of the month will be reviewed and awarded by the 31st.
 Follow-up Zoom meetings will be scheduled on Monday afternoons as needed.